Instagram is still the search engine to watch.

 The results generated depend on a variety of factors, like the people you follow, who you’re connected with, and what photos, videos, and posts you’ve previously liked.

-There are a few things you can do to increase your likelihood of appearing on the Search page.
+Want to know how to get your post on the Instagram Explore page?
+There are a few things you can do to increase your likelihood of appearing on the Instagram Search and Explore page.

 We’ll cover all of these in-depth momentarily, but some of the most beneficial tactics are: